caivega/Mural/README.md

 ---
 This is an experimental project which implements [CanvasRenderingContext2D][CanvasRenderingContext2D] using amazing [Cinder][Cinder] framework and [duktape][duktape].

 It's design to be something like **Ejecta for Desktop**.
 The ONLY reason that I start this instead of using [Node-webkit][Node-webkit] is the executable file size.
-Nearly 100m size for a simple game which I want to share with friends sounds crazy and no one want to download another **Chrome** just to play a it.
+Nearly 100m size for a simple game which I want to share with friends sounds crazy and no one want to download another **Chromium** just for playing a tiny game.

 I'm very proud of the result, even it's not completed, lots of features not supported actually.
 The compiled executable file is about 2m and less than 1m gzipped (I know it's not internet thing :D).